Foreign tax credit

 The SkatteFUNN R&D tax incentive scheme is a government program that is designed to stimulate R&D in Norwegian trade and industry.
 Businesses and enterprises that are subject to taxation in Norway are eligible to apply for tax relief.

-All Norwegian companies and branches with R&D projects can apply for a deduction of 19% of incurred costs, limited up to a cost base of NOK 25 million.
+All Norwegian companies and branches with R&D projects can apply for a deduction of 19% of incurred costs, limited up to a cost base of NOK 25 million annually.
 If the company does not have taxable income for the income year in question, the company will receive a cash refund for the year following the income year.

 The main criterion for applying for SkatteFUNN is that the company has an R&D project with the aim of developing a new or improved asset, service, or production process.
 There are no requirements regarding type of business.
 A distinction is made against ordinary product development without developing new knowledge, functions, etc., the ordinary day-to-day business operations, etc.